mohdkupe07/RAGFusion-AI/README.md

 ## 🎯 Purpose

-This project was built to understand how modern AI assistants work internally using **Retrieval-Augmented Generation (RAG)** and how LLM backends can be switched between cloud-based and local environments.
+This project was built to understand how modern AI assistants work internally using **Retrieval-Augmented Generation (RAG)** and how LLM backends can be switched between cloud and local environments.

 ---